WHAT WE DO

 At SailAhead, we partner with local Yacht Clubs and sailing organizations to take military veterans, active duty, and family members sailing.
-Combining local civilians with local veterans, we bridge the gap between two worlds.
+Connecting local civilians with local veterans, we bridge the gap between two worlds.

-The Safety Team is made up of retired military personnel with medical experience they acquired in the military and basic CPR/First-Aid.
-They act as the first responders on the water, providing quick transportation to the docks and administers onsite medical assistance if necessary.
+The Safety Team is made up of retired military personnel with medical experience acquired in the military, and basic CPR/First-Aid training.
+They act as the first responders on the water, providing quick transportation to the docks and administering onsite medical assistance if necessary.
 Our Safety Team attends sailing events around Long Island to make sure everyone is safe.
 If you are interested in volunteering on SailAhead's Medic RIB, please contact email@example.com.

-At SailAhead we provide one of a kind experiences on and off the water.
-Partnering with the Long Island Maritime Museum, veterans and family members get a chance to learn about local maritime history and sail on the beloved Oyster Sloop, called Priscilla.
+At SailAhead, we provide one of a kind experiences on and off the water.
+Partnering with the Long Island Maritime Museum, veterans and family members get a chance to learn about local maritime history, and sail on the beloved Oyster Sloop, called Priscilla.

 Being sailors, we know the impact humans have on our environment.
 We take much care in trying to preserve the ocean, which provides us with so much, and we spread the word that we need to protect our oceans.